Canopy

 The result is that the people doing the most interesting work, building skills, MCP tools, prompt packs, specialist sub-agents, have nowhere portable to publish it.
 They either pick a harness and accept the lock-in, fork their work across three formats and maintain all of them, or hide it in a GitHub repo with a README that says “copy this folder into your config.”
 None of these scale.
 None of them let a single high-quality asset reach the whole community.

-This whitepaper proposes a project to build the missing layer: a portable manifest format for agent assets, a reference registry where those assets can be published and discovered, and a small set of adapters that translate a manifest into whatever the user’s harness actually expects.
-The goal is that an author writes a skill once, publishes it once, and any harness (Nanocoder, Claude Code, Cursor, or one that does not yet exist) can install and run it.
+This whitepaper proposes a project to build the missing layer: a portable manifest format for agent assets, a catalogue where those assets can be published and discovered, and a set of adapters that translate a manifest into whatever the user’s harness actually expects.
+The crucial commitment, and the change from earlier drafts, is that the collective owns and ships the adapters itself.
+An author writes a skill once, publishes it once, and any harness we maintain an adapter for can install and run it, without that author doing any per-harness work and without us waiting on anyone else to show up.

 Problem